HackathonHackers/code-of-conduct/README.md

 While the rest of this section will go into detail about what is and isn't acceptable, our guiding principle can be summarized in one 90's-era sentence: *"Be excellent to each other."*

+### Da Rules

+These are hard-and-fast rules, and the only rules starting with "do not."
+Please follow them.
+Breaking any of these will result in your post being removed, a moderator contacting you, and you may potentially be removed from HH.

 * **Do not** post anything racist, sexist, ableist, homophobic, transphobic, or in any other way demeaning toward anyone.
 No [harassment](#appendix-a-definitions) of any kind.
 No exceptions.
 * **Do not** make personal attacks or be intentionally rude.
 When disagreeing, keep your post about the topic. e.g. "That is an idiotic thing to say; 1 + 1 is 2, not 3." can be shortened to "1 + 1 is 2, not 3." and "This post is stupid." can be shortened to nothing at all.
 * **Do not** spam.
 If Gmail wouldn't put it in my inbox, it shouldn't be in HH.
 This includes doing attention-catching things like writing in all caps, using linkbait headlines, or otherwise editing the post or preview to pop out at the cost of other posts.